howonlee/mertonon/essays/estimates.md

 Doom!

-Doom that comes for you no matter the fundamental methodology.
-Doom that comes for you no matter if the estimation is story points or t-shirt sizes or work-breakdown or analogy estimation.
+Doom that comes for you no matter if the estimation is story points or t-shirt sizes or work-breakdown or analogy estimates.
 Doom that comes for you no matter how little or how much actual data you have.
 Doom for _both_ the manager and the individual contributor.
 Doom that comes for you because of a fundamental mismatch in worldviews between the manager and the IC.

 The managerial job is one of negotiation.
-Managers are often trained in both negotiating and having a negotiating world-view whether by some MBA or by the school of hard knocks.
+Managers are often trained both in negotiating and in having a negotiating world-view whether by some MBA or by the school of hard knocks.
 It seems natural to the manager to negotiate budgets, whether monetary or temporal.
 Monetary budgets are often surprisingly arbitrary, so throwing their weight around a bit can lead to better results for them and theirs.

 That's not an invalid or illegitimate point of view.
 If you're sitting with a manager and a budget in an organization, you're in some kind of organization which wields some legitimate power.
 Whether a corporation or a government or nonprofit or what-have-you, that sort of negotiating is just the meat of the job of managing.

-However, the individual contributor, very often, has budgets both monetary and temporal forced upon them.
+However, the individual contributor often has budgets both monetary and temporal forced upon them.
 Negotiation is possible, especially for the senior, but still a risky business.
 And the inexperienced are often not cognizant of the fact that the situation is a negotiable one.
-Doom is inherent in the nature of all negotiations where one party doesn't know they're negotiating.
+Doom is inherent in the nature of all negotiations where one party does not know they are negotiating.

 And the time budgets themselves are chancy.
 Monetary budgets can be scrimped and saved for.
-Cutting scope and taking shortcuts is how one saves and scrimps for a temporal budget, but this is often not even allowed, especially cutting scope, and cutting scope is itself subject to negotiations.
+Cutting scope and taking shortcuts is how one saves and scrimps for a temporal budget.
+But any seasoned expert remembers the dread times when they were forced to cut time budget but not scope, because that is itself a point to haggle over.

-There is another unpleasant surprise, no surprise to those who've lived it: temporal budgets have significant internal structure.
+There is another unpleasant surprise, no surprise to those who've lived it.
+Temporal budgets have significant internal structure.
 If a widget costs ten dollars in money, to buy two widgets costs twenty.
 To buy 10^5 widgets costs less per widget, but that cost curve is known and can also be quoted by the widget manufacturer.
 Not so for time budgets.

 The U-corp handler has to be extended so that it can handle L-corp interfaces.
-That task is not a widget to buy: it is a compounded quantity.
+That task is not a widget to buy.
+It is a compounded quantity.
 Does the new L-corp solution conflict with the previous M-corp solution?
 What about the W-ray emissions?
 We have a deadlock over whether we should go with the M-corp Standard or the U-corp Standard for handlers that some of the senior IC's have been fighting about for two years which will affect the handling.
 And we have to deal with the Noodle Phenomenon that the regulators are talking about.

 Doom!

-The intermediate structure of things is always new - your screws are always the same, the wished-for product may be Yet Another Electric Drill or Yet Another Customer Relationship Management App, but the screw-linkage-to-the-armature, the U-corp-handler-extension, those are always new.
+The intermediate structure of things, to make things worse, is always new - your screws are always the same, the wished-for product may be Yet Another Electric Drill or Yet Another Customer Relationship Management App, but the screw-linkage-to-the-armature, the U-corp-handler-extension, those are always new.

 Doom!

 Such temporal costs do not add, but multiply.
 We know this because of the many orders of temporal magnitude that projects span, from minutes to centuries.

 Doom!

-This essay is one instance of a genre: there are a thousand essays decrying estimation in software and a relatively equal amount decrying estimation in other fields.
-The reason why the senior IC wriggles like a worm caught in the trap when asked for an estimate is because of that intermediate structure, which comes into their imagination and vision as innovation and uncertainty.
+This essay is one instance of a genre.
+There are a thousand essays decrying estimation in software and a relatively equal amount decrying estimation in other fields.
+The reason why the senior IC wriggles like a worm caught in the trap when asked for an estimate is because of that intermediate structure.
+That structure slouches towards the IC's dreams to be born as innovation and uncertainty.

-Unlike basically every other instance of that genre, though, we do have something to suggest to you that's not some hortation to organize yourself differently or to spend more time thinking about what-have-you.
+Unlike basically every other instance of that genre, though, we do have something to suggest to you that is not some hortation to organize yourself differently or to spend more time thinking about what-have-you.

 Mertonon is a new kind of budgeting tool.
 Mertonon is designed for resources with politics, internal structure and intermediate structure, which we claim can substantively replace the underlying organizational purpose of estimates.
-Instead of estimating and having decisions on allocation of resources that way by determination of costs, Mertonon gives you some suggestions on where to allocate resources directly.
+Instead of estimating, using the estimates to determine costs and then allocating resources based upon the costs, Mertonon gives you some suggestions on where to allocate resources directly.
 It is intended for organizational budgeting first and foremost.

 _Vobbs_: So, how's the role-based access control coming along?